vycke/crinkles.dev/src/content/my-css-architecture.md

 ## Wrapping up

+The moment I read about CUBE CSS, I was a fan of the methodology.
+How could I not?
+It was basically describing how I felt about CSS and how I was using it.
+At the same time, I became a big fan of customer properties.
+So why not combine the two into a framework?
+Which is what I did.
 The current version of the framework is open on [GitHub](https://github.com/kevtiq/css-framework).
-It is a small but working framework that is in use on two projects (this website, and an internal project for [Finaps](https://finaps.nl).
-It has several layout patterns and utilities build in already.
-I cannot say how long this will be my preferred way to work with CSS at scale.
-But for now, I intend to continue to improve and enrich the framework.
+It is small but used in two projects (this website, and an internal project for [Finaps](https://finaps.nl).
+It has several layout and utility classes build in.
+For now, I intend to continue to improve and enrich the framework when I can.
 Let me know in the [GitHub issues](https://github.com/kevtiq/css-framework/issues) what you think should be added!